MrObergeil/PMF_FINAL_old/README.md

 ___

- Install Python and additional requirements needed to run the ML-model
+ Install Python and additional requirements needed to run the ML-model and Python Kafka Consumer

  ___

 Check Python installation with $ python3 --version

-Install Python if its not installed or not version 3.6 or higher
+Install Python if its not installed or is an older version than 3.6

-$ sudo apt-get update $ sudo apt-get install python3.8
+$ sudo apt-get update $ sudo apt-get install python 3.8

-Install pip:
+Install pip3 ( version 20.0.2):
 $ sudo apt install python3-pip

 Check pip version:
 $ pip3 --version